-The largest city Nestling in the beautiful Scottish highlands, Inverness bears the title “highland capital” though it retains a lot of its old world charm and non-touristy atmosphere.
-It is strategically located where the river Ness meets Moray Firth at the eastern end of Glen Mor.
-This position and its command over the Caledonian Canal… Read the full article
+The largest city Nestling in the beautiful Scottish highlands, Inverness bears the title “highland capital” though it retains a lot of its old-world charm and non-touristy atmosphere.
+It is strategically located where the River Ness meets Moray Firth at the eastern end of Glen Mor.
+This position and its command over the Caledonian Canal have… Read the full article

 Inverness Travel Guide You Need At Every Step

 Inverness is a jewel in the crown of the Scottish Highlands and its found straddling the Caledonian Canal and at the spout of the River Ness which bisects the city beautifully.
 This isn’t an attraction dominated place though the Victorian market and the Inverness Castle and the Saint Andrews church are all lovely.

 This is a place to use as a base while you roam around the city soaking in the culture, history and food before running off to the marvellous destinations nearby; Beauly, Strathpeffer, Kirkhill, Culloden, Loch Ness, Isle of Skye, Black Isle…the list is endless.

 Exploring the Scottish highlands by train using Inverness as a base is really the best thing that you should do.
 Catch a train from here to move to the west coast / Kyle of Lochlash or take the far north line to the savagely beautiful Thurso and Wick or go south to explore Edinburgh and Glasgow.
 The far north line is the least explored though it has immense tourist value…it first traverses beaches and then wild Gaelic scenery.